 Email marketing is the economic engine of your online business.
-The more people who are on your email list amounts to an audience that knows you, likes you, and trusts you.
-So when it's time to announce your new membership, that's a great marketing service.
+The more people on your email list amount to an audience that knows you, likes you, and trusts you.
+So when it’s time to announce your new membership, that’s a great marketing service.

 However, you also want a membership site that can send email broadcasts to active members, because some of your audience may have unsubscribed to your weekly email marketing messages.

 You still need a way to communicate with them, and you also want to market to members who stay subscribed.

 Make sure your membership site integrates with your marketing email service while also maintaining the ability to send system broadcasts to members who need to know of changes or events affecting their membership.

 A good membership site allows you to service your members, but also respects their decisions about marketing messages.
 That’s one of the advantages of having your own site, rather than building on a SaaS platform.